train-it-eu/conf-slides/README.md

-# conf_slides
+# conf-slides

-Repository with materials from all the conference talks I gave so far.
+Repository that contains slides from talks that TrainIT trainers gave on various conferences and events.